Manuel I Komnenos: Italy, Papal-Byzantine alliance

 At this point, just as the war seemed decided in his favour, events turned against Manuel.
 Byzantine commander Michael Palaiologos alienated allies with his attitude, stalling the campaign as Count Robert III of Loritello refused to speak to him.
 Although the two were reconciled, the campaign had lost some of its momentum: Michael was soon recalled to Constantinople, and his loss was a major blow to the campaign.
 The turning point was the Battle of Brindisi, where the Normans launched a major counter-attack by both land and sea.
 At the approach of the enemy, the mercenaries that had been hired with Manuel's gold demanded huge increases in their pay.
 When this was refused, they deserted.
 Even the local barons started to melt away, and soon John Doukas was left hopelessly outnumbered.
-The arrival of Alexios Komnenos Bryennios with some ships failed to retrieve the Byzantine position.
+The arrival of Alexios Komnenos Bryennios with some empty ships, and no soldiers, failed to aid the Byzantine position.
 The naval battle was decided in favour of the Normans, while John Doukas and Alexios Bryennios (along with four Byzantine ships) were captured.
 Manuel then sent Alexios Axouch to Ancona to raise another army, but by this time William had already retaken all of the Byzantine conquests in Apulia.
 The defeat at Brindisi put an end to the restored Byzantine reign in Italy; in 1158 the Byzantine army left Italy and never returned again.
 Both Nicetas Choniates and Kinnamos, the major Byzantine historians of this period, agree, however, that the peace terms Axouch secured from William allowed Manuel to extricate himself from the war with dignity, despite a devastating raid by a Norman fleet of 164 ships (carrying 10,000 men) on Euboea and Almira in 1156.